Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "Yeah…" Kevin grimaced and leaned against a wall.
 "I maybe insulated y’all from some of the full details about *just* how strong some folks feel about this whole business with the People."

 "I don’t fucking - ow - get it," Allison commented, setting her foot down gingerly.
 "I can understand Alex being mad at me personally, kinda.
-But we’re literally trying to *save their lives* and...shit, people are gonna be dead over there."
+But we’re literally trying to *save their lives* and... shit, people are gonna be dead over there."

 Kevin nodded solemnly.